 What is the Collection Effectiveness Index (CEI)?

 The Collection Effectiveness Index (CEI) is a key performance indicator that provides insights into how effectively a company is managing and collecting payments on its accounts receivable.
-In simple terms, it measures the efficiency of converting outstanding receivables into actual cash over a specific period.
+In simple terms, CEI measures the collection efficiency of converting outstanding receivables into actual cash over a specific period.

 A higher CEI indicates a more efficient and effective collection process, while a lower CEI may suggest challenges in collecting payments.
 Monitoring and analyzing the Collection Effectiveness Index can help businesses identify areas for improvement in their accounts receivable management, leading to better cash flow and financial health.